1940 AD to 1949 AD

 |1947||January 1, 1947 - The Canada Citizenship act comes into

-effect creating for the first time "Canadian citizens" instead
+effect creating for the 1st time "Canadian citizens" instead

 of British subjects.
 Prime Minister Mackenzie King is given the

 1st citizenship certificate.